Follow these steps to apply for:

 - checking if you can defer your offer and take a year off before you start university.

 You can apply for up to six courses at once.
-You need to list the courses on your QTAC application in order of preference.

 Search our courses